Metrobank (Philippines): History

+Foundation and early years

-Metropolitan Bank and Trust Company (Metrobank) was established by a group of businessmen on September 5, 1962, at the Wellington Building in Binondo, Manila.
+Metropolitan Bank & Trust Company (Metrobank) was established by a group of businessmen on September 5, 1962, at the Wellington Building in Binondo, Manila.
 In August 1963, the bank's first branch was established in Divisoria.
-Four years later, Metrobank opened its first provincial branch, the Davao branch.
-At the onset of the 1970s, Metrobank opened its first international branch in Taipei, Taiwan's capital city.
+Four years later, Metrobank opened its first provincial branch in Davao.
+In the early 1970s, Metrobank opened its first international branch in Taipei, Taiwan's capital city.

-In April 1997, the Central Bank authorized Metrobank to operate a foreign currency deposit unit (FCDU).
+In April 1977, the Central Bank of the Philippines authorized Metrobank to operate a foreign currency deposit unit (FCDU), either to exchange this (FCDU) for that Country Currency Gold Federal Reserves (Central Bank Gold Reserve) value in ratio with Philippine Gold Reserve or direct Currency Exchange with respect to the Gold Standards.
 In the same year, branches and offices totaled 100 and the bank inaugurated its new head office at Metrobank Plaza in Makati.

 On August 21, 1981, the Central Bank authorized Metrobank to operate as a universal bank.
-Following the grant of the universal banking license, Metrobank entered the following ventures: the acquisition of majority ownership of Philippine Savings Bank (the second largest savings bank in the country at that time); the establishment of a joint travel agency venture with Thomas Cook Group in Thomas Cook Phils., Inc. in 1986; and the tying-up with Toyota Motor Corporation of Japan and Mitsui to put up Toyota Motor Philippines in 1988.
-Metrobank subsequently entered into joint ventures with several renowned corporations like Sumitomo Mitsui Banking Corporation of Japan to create Sumigin Metro Investment Corporation; the National Mutual Holdings Ltd. of Australia to create Philippine Axa Life Insurance Corporation; and the ORIX of Japan to create ORIX Metro Leasing and Finance Corporation.
+Following, Metrobank entered the following ventures: the acquisition of majority ownership of Philippine Savings Bank (the second largest savings bank in the country at that time); the establishment of a joint travel agency venture with Thomas Cook Group in Thomas Cook Phils., Inc. in 1986; and establishing Toyota Motor Philippines with Toyota Motor Corporation of Japan and Mitsui in 1988.
+Metrobank entered into joint ventures with Sumitomo Mitsui Banking Corporation of Japan to create Sumigin Metro Investment Corporation; with the National Mutual Holdings Ltd. of Australia to create Philippine Axa Life Insurance Corporation; and with the ORIX of Japan to create ORIX Metro Leasing and Finance Corporation.